 - Fat-free or low-fat milk, yogurt and cheese.

-There is room for a moderate serving of a sweet or salty food like chips, chocolate or ice cream to satisfy sweet or salty cravings.
+There is room for a moderate serving of a sweet or salty food such as chips, chocolate or ice cream to satisfy sweet or salty cravings.
 This allows you to indulge without the guilt.

 Physical activity helps boost body image and alleviate stress, but when working out becomes obsessive or out of control, it may become unhealthy.
 If you feel guilty, depressed or overweight if you miss a work out, it may be time for help.